Jaime Vera

 Jaime Andrés Vera Rodríguez (born 25 March 1963) is a Chilean football manager and former player who played as a midfielder.
-He is currently in charge of Deportes Puerto Montt.

 Club career

 Vera began his professional career in Chile with Colo-Colo, before spending five seasons with OFI in the Greek Super League.
 He also had a spell with Atlético Morelia in the Primera Division de Mexico.

 He is the second Chilean to play for OFI Crete after Alejandro Hisis and before Miguel Vargas and Felipe Gallegos.

 International career

 Vera made several appearances for the senior Chile national football team, including appearing at the 1987, 1989 and 1991 Copa América.

 Vera also played for Chile at the 1984 Olympic Games in Los Angeles.

+At the 1987 Copa América, Vera scored the winning goal in Chile's 2–1 extra-time victory over Colombia in the semi-final, sending Chile to the final of the tournament.

 Managerial career

-In 2024, he joined Deportes Puerto Montt in the Segunda División Profesional de Chile.
+In 2024, Vera joined Deportes Puerto Montt in the Segunda División Profesional de Chile.
+He was released after winning the league title in 2025.